elabftw/elabdoc/doc/user-guide.rst

 From this window, you can edit all the properties of the compound.
 Only the "Name" is a mandatory field, all other fields are optional.

-The safety section allows you to define health hazards, but also if it is a controlled substance such as a drug precursor, or nanomaterials.
+The safety section allows you to define health hazards associated with that compound, and also if it is a controlled substance such as a drug precursor, or nanomaterials.

 .. figure:: img/compounds-safety.png
     :align: center